Pavankunchala/Work-Showcase/README.md

  I will be updating this repo as I proceed to learn and discover new technology

+ I have also created some custom dataset for **Instant Nerfs** you can check it out from [here](https://github.com/Pavankunchala/Work-Showcase/tree/master/Instant-Nerfs)

  I have mostly used **Streamlit** for creating the UI for my **deep learning projects**

  You can install **Streamlit** using pip